ScryptoNoob/Glossary-of-Acronyms-Definitions/Privacy Glossary.md

 Federal privacy law for private-sector organizations.
 It sets out the requirements of how businesses must handle personal information they hold.

+## PIA
+Privacy Impact Assessment

 ## PIPEDA
 [Personal Information Protection and Electronic Documents Act](https://laws-lois.justice.gc.ca/eng/acts/P-8.6/index.html)

+## Privacy Commissioner
+An Officer appointed by the Governor in Council to investigate complaints related to privacy and personal information requests under the Privacy Act, or complaints made under the PIPEDA.

+## Privacy Impact Assessment
+A process for identifying and minimizing the privacy risks within the organization.

 ## Processing (GDPR)
 Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.